 The School has significant transactions with the James Madison Preparatory High School Foundation, Inc. ("Foundation").
 The Foundation's sole purpose is to provide financial support and oversight to the School.
 The Foundation's Board Members are the same as the School's.
 The Financial Statements of the Foundation are not audited and no procedures were performed by Buescher and Company, LLC regarding the Foundation.
-See below for a summary of transactions with the Foundation for fiscal year 2016.
+See below for a summary of transactions with the Foundation and other related parties for fiscal year 2017.